ValveSoftware/Proton/README.md

 ------------

-**Proton** is a tool for use with the Steam client which allows games which are exclusive to Windows to run on the Linux operating system.
+**Proton** is a tool for use with the Steam client which allows games which are exclusive to Windows to run on the GNU/Linux operating system.
 It uses Wine to facilitate this.

 **Most users should use Proton provided by the Steam Client itself.** See